bowlercbtlabs/Mastering-Ansible---Lab-Setup/README.md

 ![image](https://github.com/bowlercbtlabs/Mastering-Ansible---Lab-Setup/assets/120626722/ef6d4528-4312-4561-947c-d92cf3bc0eed)

-- This is because the Cisco device is not running a newer version of ssh that the Ubuntu server is trying to use to connect
+- This is because the Cisco device is not running a newer version of ssh that the Ubuntu server is trying to use to connect.

+- We will now update the Ubuntu server to allow the old version of ssh:

 -